djh1997/proj324/docs/index.md

 ## Capacitive Touch Sensor

-After I had all of the system working I bought a 5 button capacitive touch sensor.
-I then started adding that into the code, so that I would be able to control the glasses without having to have it connected to the internet.
+After the entire system was working a 5 button capacitive touch sensor was bought.
+The sensor was then added into the code, so that it would be able to control the glasses without the need for the glasses to be connected to the internet.

 ### Wiring